OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_delete_classes.md

-# Delete educationClass
+# Remove educationClass

-Delete a class from a school.
+Remove a class from a school.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).